Blaz1kennBG/Epic-Store-/README.md

 # Epic Games Store project

 Will go offline in a week because it is using Backendless as BaaS and it has only 30 day trial.
+Offline as of 19/01/2022

 # Tech Stack ReactJS/Cloudinary/Backendless.